NAPA · AASHTO · Superpave aligned

 NMAS = Nominal Maximum Aggregate Size.
 SP = Superpave (per AASHTO M 323).
 SMA = Stone Matrix Asphalt.
 OGFC = Open-Graded Friction Course.
 Mix designations vary by state DOT — confirm with your supplier ticket.

-Why placement temperature is non-negotiable
+Why is placement temperature non-negotiable?

 HMA depends on heat for compaction.
 Once mat temperature drops below 225°F, the binder stiffens and the rollers can no longer close air voids.
 The result is permanent porosity — water infiltrates, freeze-thaw cycles split the mix, and you get raveling within 2-3 years.